 Unfortunately, a concussion is usually the result of a traumatic brain injury.
 Warning signs of a concussion may not be evident until weeks after the accident occurred.
 Because of this, it’s important to know what the signs of a concussion are and to seek medical treatment immediately.

 Symptoms of Whiplash or a Concussion

 The following symptoms may indicate that you’ve suffered whiplash or a concussion as the result of a car accident.
 If you experience any of these traits, it’s important to seek medical care as soon as possible.
 Many people may wish to wait until they’ve determined that the symptoms are worsening or not going away on their own.
 However, it’s important to consider your health first because you could be suffering from a serious medical condition and do more damage than you realize by waiting to see a doctor.
 Some common indications of whiplash or a concussion include:

 - Pain in your head, including a headache

 - Inability to concentrate

 If you have been in a car accident and you have any of the above symptoms, seek medical attention right away.
 It’s important to never assume that these symptoms will go away on their own or that they’re “normal.”
-It’s also a good idea to contact an experienced car accident lawyer, like a car accident lawyer in Kansas City, MO, to help you with a personal injury claim.
+It’s also a good idea to contact an experienced car accident lawyer, like a car accident lawyer, to help you with a personal injury claim.
 You may be entitled to compensation to cover your medical treatment and any damage to your personal property.